PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 The hash-consing system operates through constructor-level caching with selective eligibility determined by the `hash-cons-cacheable?` predicate.
 Each cacheable object type maintains its own global LRU cache using `clojure.core.cache/lru-cache-factory` with configurable thresholds (typically 1,000-10,000 entries).

-Core musical objects (pitches, rests, chords) and high-repetition attachments (articulations) use global LRU caches, while contextual objects (dynamics) and relationship objects (slurs, ties) remain uncached based on the `hash-cons-cacheable?` predicate.
+Core musical objects (pitches, rests, chords) without endpoint-ids and articulation attachments use global LRU caches, while objects with endpoint-ids (participating in relationships) and non-articulation attachments (dynamics, slurs, ties) remain uncached based on the `hash-cons-cacheable?` predicate.

 ### Cache Key Strategy